There are European and UK rules governing how you can ship waste into or out of the country.

 Notification package is incomplete

 The competent authority of dispatch will ask you for the missing information.
+This includes payment of the correct fee.
 Your application will not progress further until they receive it.

 The competent authority of destination reviews the notification package